-As friends with significant collective experience of working with children, young people and adults experiencing mental health problems, we became acutely aware of how limitations in support for mental health and wellbeing could impact on the ability of a person to achieve their potential.
+Team Mental Health is headed up by two medical doctors, Dr Libby Artingstall and Dr Sile McDaid who specialised to become consultant psychiatrists.
+As friends with significant collective experience of working with children, young people and adults experiencing mental health problems, they became acutely aware of how limitations in the way mental health is perceived and managed could impact on the ability of a person to realise and achieve their potential.

-We collaboratively reflected on our knowledge and experience and considered carefully how these could best be combined to develop accessible, meaningful and empowering guidance.
-The outcome was Team Mental Health!
+Libby and SÍle realised that for real differences to be made, expert led support to inform and empower the frontlines of our communities was essential.
+They collaboratively reflected on their knowledge, experience, best practice recommendations and the evidence base, and considered carefully how these could best be combined to develop an accessible, meaningful and empowering intervention.
+The outcome was Team Mental Health.

 TMH have been successfully working with schools, businesses and the sports sector to promote good mental health, prevent mental ill health and detect signs of mental health problems early for four years.

 Mental Health in Society Training (MHiST) Limited (trading as Team Mental Health) is registered in England and Wales under company number 10386862 and with its registered office at Unit 64, Atlantic Business Centre, Atlantic Street, Altrincham WA14 5NQ.

 - Mental health is a state of wellbeing.
 Mental ill health reflects a deterioration in our mental health.

 - Like physical health, we all have mental health and we all need to know how to look after it.

 - Mental health awareness is more than recognising signs.
 It’s also essential to understand how to promote positive mental health, prevent mental ill health, signpost effectively and support recovery.